IasonArgyrakis/epignosis-challenge-3/README.md

 `
 --build runs npm install and get all the required packages

-this should (hopefully😅) start the laravel env with a React frontend that I added to the docker-compose file
+this should (hopefully😅) start the laravel sail env with a React frontend that I added to the docker-compose file